Lead Acid Battery Recycling- Brief Overview

 Procedure of Registration for Lead Acid Batteries Recycling

-- Every recycler of used lead batteries need to make an application in Form VI to Joint Secretary, MOEF or any officer designated by ministry or an agency designated by it along with the following documents:
+Every recycler of used lead batteries need to make an application in Form VI to Joint Secretary, MOEF or any officer designated by ministry or an agency designated by it along with the following necessary papers:

-- The Ministry of Environment & Forests or any officer designated by the Ministry or an agency designated by it will take the decision on the application for registration.
+The Ministry of Environment and Forests or any officer designated by the Ministry or an agency designated by it will take the decision on the application for registration.

 Validity and Renewal of the Registration